linde9821/epa-visualizer/README.md

 - **Event Properties**
   → Each event in the animation could display various properties (visualized per event instance).

-### UI

-- Improve observability during loading
-  → Currently the UI shows an indeterminate progress bar.
-This could be changed to display actual progress
-  (both the construction and visitor processes can be extended/utilized to track "x out of total elements processed").

 ### Others

 - The tree layout algorithm is fairly general and could be provided as a standalone library for others to use.